PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/imperative-command.md

 ## How to update objects

 The `kubectl` command supports verb-driven commands for some common update operations.
-These commands are named to enable users unfamiliar with Kubernetes objects to perform updates without knowing the specific fields that must be set:
+These commands are named to enable users unfamiliar with PlaidCloud objects to perform updates without knowing the specific fields that must be set: